quartznet/quartznet/docs/documentation/faq.md

 By default IIS recycles and stops app pools from time to time.
 This means that even if you have Application_Start event to start Quartz when web app is being first accessed, the scheduler might get disposed later on due to site inactivity.

-If you have a IIS 8 available, you can configure your site to be preloaded and kept running.
+If you have a IIS 8 available, you can configure your site to be pre-loaded and kept running.
 See [this blog post](https://blogs.msdn.microsoft.com/vijaysk/2012/10/11/iis-8-whats-new-website-settings/) for details.